micmejia/bible-dump/AMPC/Acts/Acts 3.md

-But Peter said, Silver and gold (money) I do not have; but what I do have, that I give to you: in [the [^a]use of] the name of Jesus Christ of Nazareth, walk!
+But Peter said, Silver and gold (money) I do not have; but what I do have, that I give to you: in [the use of] the name of Jesus Christ of Nazareth, walk!